-We were delighted to be approached by the Wirksworth Festival to curate the main exhibition at the Parish Rooms and Saint Mary’s Church at this year’s festival.
+We were delighted to be approached by the Wirksworth Festival to curate the main exhibition at the Parish Rooms and Saint Mary’s Church in 2018.
 We chose to link the work together through a family theme.
 Wirksworth is our family home, the festival is a family occasion and our work, being accessible and interactive, is aimed at all ages of the family.
 It’s great to be doing something locally having previously worked together on art projects and exhibitions in Denmark, Belgium and across the UK.
 In the Parish Rooms we will be exhibiting a selection of our own work loosely based on our family experiences.

 About Johnny and Amanda